-Statistics reveal that in one out of three kidney patients waiting for a kidney transplant are unable to get one despite having a blood group compatible donor kidney.
-This is precisely because the patient may have a tissue mismatch due to sensitization which results in high chance of rejection.
-At Manipal Hospital, these recipients undergo successful desensitization therapy to achieve successful transplant.
+Statistics reveal that one out of three kidney patients waiting for a kidney transplant is unable to get one despite having a blood group compatible donor kidney.
+This is precise because the patient may have a tissue mismatch due to sensitization which results in a high chance of rejection.
+At Manipal Hospital, these recipients undergo successful desensitization therapy to achieve a successful transplant.

 Desensitization services available are: